carpentries-lab/metagenomics-analysis/_episodes/02-webserver.md

 ---
-Title: "Metagenomic Cloud Services"
+title: "Metagenomic Cloud Services"
-Teaching: 5 minutes
+teaching: 5 minutes
-Exercises: 15
+exercises: 15
-Questions:
+questions:
 - "What are cloud services?"
 - "How can I analyze metagenomic data with them?"
 objectives: